brabster/tw-site/src/pages/articles/2018-08-19-setting-up-a-gatsby-site/index.md

 I'm not sure whether I'll stick with the theme.
 Aside from the clean styling, it's the blog aspect and markdown support for posts that I like.
 After adding a couple of links and a company footer to the sidebar, the mobile view is mostly links and footer!
+It also feels unnecessarily narrow on my laptop, so code snippets are particular hard to use without scrollbars.
-Hopefully it wouldn't be too difficult to switch.
+We'll see, hopefully it wouldn't be too difficult to switch if I decided to.

 ## Where does GraphQL fit?